davidredziniak/maple-frenzy-api-docs/trade/leave.md

 }
 ```

-If the user trying to leave a trade is the user that initially created the trade.
+If the user trying to leave a trade is the seller that initially created the trade.

 ```json
 {